CodePushGo/website/src/content/blog/en/capacitor-changelog-management-ultimate-guide.md

 -   **Why changelogs matter**: They simplify debugging, improve communication, and build user trust.
 -   **How to structure changelogs**: Use categories like "Added", "Fixed", and "Security" for clarity.
--   **Best practices**: Update changelogs before commits, automate with tools like [Capgo](https://capgo.app/), and review entries during pull requests.
+-   **Best practices**: Update changelogs before commits, automate with tools like [CodePushGo](https://capgo.app/), and review entries during pull requests.
 -   **Automation tools**: Use CI/CD pipelines and commit standards to streamline changelog management.
 -   **OTA updates**: Document live updates with details like version numbers, timestamps, and success rates.

-**Quick Tip**: Automate changelog creation using tools like Capgo to save time and ensure consistency.
+**Quick Tip**: Automate changelog creation using tools like CodePushGo to save time and ensure consistency.
 95% of users update within 24 hours using Over-the-Air (OTA) solutions.

 Dive into the guide to set up your first changelog and integrate it seamlessly into your workflow.